 This condition is more common as you age.
 People who have had spinal injuries or infections are also more likely to get degenerative disc disease.

-Diagnosis of spinal disc problems
+How are spinal disc problems diagnosed?

 Diagnosis usually involves: